Supreme Court rules California law giving union organizers access to workers on the state’s farms violates the rights of the property owners

-That is the kind of uncompensated “taking’ of private property by the government that the Constitution forbids, he wrote.
+That is the kind of uncompensated “taking” of private property by the government that the Constitution forbids, he wrote.

 At stake was a landmark California law passed in 1975 to “ensure peace in the agricultural fields” between workers and growers.
 It was the first to recognize farmworkers’ collective bargaining rights, the product of the movement led by César E. Chávez, Dolores Huerta and others.